WHAT WE KNOW

 Carlsen MH, Halvorsen BL, Holte K, Bøhn SK, Dragland S, Sampson L, Willey C, Senoo H, Umezono Y, Sanada C, Barikmo I, Berhe N, Willett WC, Phillips KM, Jacobs DR Jr, Blomhoff R. The total antioxidant content of more than 3100 foods, beverages, spices, herbs and supplements used worldwide.
 Nutr J. 2010 Jan 22;9:3.

-In this study, a variety of wild berries (including blueberries) were tested to discover their oxygen radical absorption capacity (ORAC) in the raw berries.
+In this study, a variety of wild berries (including blueberries) were tested to discover the oxygen radical absorption capacity (ORAC) in the raw berries.
 The research concluded that “Alaska wild berries (including blueberries) have extraordinarily high antioxidant levels.”

 Ten females consumed a blueberry smoothie or placebo of a similar antioxidant capacity five and 10 hours prior to and then immediately 12 and 36 hours after exercise-induced muscle damage (EIMD).
 This study demonstrates that “the ingestion of a blueberry smoothie prior to and after EIMD accelerates recovery of muscle peak isometric strength.”